awslabs/multi-agent-orchestrator/README.md

 These examples showcase:
 1. The use of a Bedrock LLM Agent with Converse API support, allowing for multi-turn conversations.
 2. Integration of a Lex Bot Agent for specialized tasks (in this case, travel-related queries).
+3. Integration of a Salesforce Agentforce Agent for handling Salesforce-related queries.
-3. The orchestrator's ability to route requests to the most appropriate agent based on the input.
+4. The orchestrator's ability to route requests to the most appropriate agent based on the input.
-4. Handling of both streaming and non-streaming responses from different types of agents.
+5. Handling of both streaming and non-streaming responses from different types of agents.

 ### Modular Installation Options